ember-learn/ember-blog/content/the-ember-times-issue-189.md

 Be kind,

-Chris Ng, Anne-Greeth Schot-van Herwijnen, Jared Galanis Amy Lam, and the Learning Team
+Chris Ng, Anne-Greeth Schot-van Herwijnen, Jared Galanis, Amy Lam, and the Learning Team